Does a tattoo hurt?

 one of the most frequently asked tattoo questions : does a tattoo hurt?

-The reason people often hesitate to get a tattoo is often because of the pain.
+The reason why people often hesitate to get a tattoo is often because of the pain.
 How will it feel?
 Wouldn't it hurt less in another place?
-Is there anything I can do to reduce this pain?
+Is there anything I can do to reduce that pain?
 To answer all these troubled questions, in this Inksane blog we like to give some useful tips and tricks.

-Below you can find some popular tattoo places where we explain whether they are doable or just dire.
+On this image you can find some popular tattoo places where we explain whether they are doable or just dire.

 THE MOST PAINFUL PLACES TO GET A TATTOO